 For most of you, the above paragraph probably sounds really boring.
 But I assure you -General Assembly, at least my experience was truly amazing.

-Y Unitarian Universalists in one place.
+I never before have ever. ever. been in a place with so MANY Unitarian Universalists in one place.
 Just imagine a huge football stadium and all of them UU's.
 Even though hall (Plenary hall, this is where all the big business happens and worships) we were in, was definitely not as large as a football stadium, but it felt that way.

 The Opening Ceremony was truly something I will have envisioned in my mind for the rest of my life.

-gregations that were present displayed their banners in the banner parade, which took awhile.
+This happened on the first day/night we were there, the congregations that were present displayed their banners in the banner parade, which took awhile.
 Two of my fellow Youth Caucus staffers- Sarah and Noel (they were the HUPPERS, basically the deans for the Youth Caucus) they held the UUA's 50th anniversary banner, which was a HUGE honor.
-I felt so much pride, love, passion, and even got somewhat teary-eyed during the ceremony.
-From all corners of the country they were banners representing these churches.
-It's something I will probably never forget.
+I felt s

 Friendships